Complaints about the Probation Service

 Explain clearly what happened and why you’re making a complaint.
 Include all the main points but try to keep your complaint as short as you can.

 They will investigate your complaint.
 They may want to speak to you to get more information.
 When they have looked into the complaint, they should contact you.
 This should say what action they’re going to take, if any.
 And the reasons for their response.

 Sometimes you have a time limit to make your complaint.
 You can ask local Probation Service about this or read their complaints policy.

 Once you’ve gone through the full complaints process, if you’re still not happy you can contact the Prisons and Probation Ombudsman (PPO).

 What if I am unhappy?

-You can only complain to the PPO in writing.
-You should give details about why you are unhappy with probation’s response.
-It will help to send any paperwork you have from the probation complaints process.
+You should give details about why you’re unhappy with the Probation Service’s response.
+It will help to send any paperwork you have from the Probation Service complaints process.
 You can find the contact details of the PPO below.

-Prisons and Probation Ombudsman
+Prisons and Probation Ombudsman (PPO)